 Although the disparity index is a common category of statistical evidence considered, other types of statistical evidence have been taken into account.
 In addition to looking at Dade County's contracting and subcontracting statistics, the district court also considered marketplace data statistics (which looked at the relationship between the race, ethnicity, and gender of surveyed firm owners and the reported sales and receipts of those firms), the County's Wainwright study (which compared construction business ownership rates of M/WBEs to those of non-M/WBEs and analyzed disparities in personal income between M/WBE and non-M/WBE business owners), and the County's Brimmer Study (which focused only on Black-owned construction firms and looked at whether disparities existed when the sales and receipts of Black-owned construction firms in Dade County were compared with the sales and receipts of all Dade County construction firms).
-The court affirmed the judgment that declared appellant's affirmative action plan for awarding county construction contracts unconstitutional and enjoined the plan's operation because there was no statistical evidence of past discrimination and appellant failed to consider race and ethic-neutral alternatives to minority counterparts.
-106 AGCC argued to the Ninth Circuit that the preferences given to MBEs violated the equal protection clause of the Fourteenth Amendment of the United States Constitution.
-The district court determined that AGCC only demonstrated a possibility of irreparable injury on the grounds that such injury is assumed where constitutional rights have been alleged to be violated, but failed to demonstrate a likelihood of success on the merits.
-On appeal, The Ninth Circuit affirmed the district court's ruling.
-107
+The court affirmed the judgment that declared appellant's affirmative action plan for awarding county construction contracts unconstitutional and enjoined the plan's operation because there was no statistical evidence of past discrimination and appellant failed to consider race and ethic-neutral alternatives to the plan.

-Rowe, 615 F.3d at 236; see Dade County I, 943 F. Supp. at 1546, aff'd, 122 F.3d 895 (11th Cir.
-1997); see also Concrete Works II, 36 F.3d at
+Rowe, 615 F.3d at 236; see Dade County I, 943 F. Supp. at 1546, aff d, 122 F.3d 895 (11th Cir.
+1997); see also Concrete Works II, 36 F.3d at 1513.